-Those travelling on the metro infrequently can opt to buy tokens, but for those who plan on making regular use of the system, the best option is to purchase a smart card which allows passengers to load credit easily and make considerable savings.
+Those travelling on the metro infrequently can opt to buy tokens only valid for a single trip.
+For expats who plan on making regular use of the system, the best option is to purchase a contactless smart card, known as Varshik.
+Varshik allows passengers to load and recharge credit easily and make considerable savings.

-Although local buses tend to be very crowded at rush hour, especially in the city centre, buses in Bengaluru are a cheap way of travelling used by many of the city's inhabitants.
+Although local buses tend to be crowded at rush hour, especially in the city centre, they are a cheap way of travelling and are used by many of the city's residents.

 Taxis in Bengaluru

-Taxi cabs are more expensive than buses and rickshaws but are a more comfortable way to get around.
+Taxi cabs are more expensive than buses and rickshaws, but are a more comfortable way to get around.
 They run on a meter and are usually modern, air-conditioned cars with drivers who know the city well.

 Driving in Bengaluru

-Numerous companies offer these services, but expats should make sure they go through a reputable one, and check the car for scratches and dents beforehand so they don't end up paying for any existing damage.
+Numerous companies offer these services, but expats should make sure they go through a reputable one and check the car for scratches and dents beforehand so they don't end up paying for any existing damage.

 Expats who attempt to get behind the wheel themselves may struggle.
 Road conditions in Bengaluru aren't always good, local drivers are often erratic and signage isn't always clear.
 Bengaluru also ranks as one of the world's most congested cities and traffic becomes gridlocked during rush hour.